joshbegley/nyt-latest/README.md

 `Here’s how to think about the federal investigation into rare but severe blood clots associated with the vaccine.`\
 https://nytimes.com/2021/04/15/opinion/johnson-and-johnson-vaccine-covid.html?searchResultPosition=6

-**A Louisville Officer Who Shot Breonna Taylor Lands a Book Deal**\
+**Simon & Schuster Says It Won’t Distribute Book by Officer Who Shot Breonna Taylor**\
-`Plans to publish the book, written by Sgt.
+`Plans by Post Hill Press to publish the book, written by Sgt.
 Jonathan Mattingly, have drawn sharp criticism.`\
 https://nytimes.com/2021/04/15/us/jonathan-mattingly-breonna-taylor-book.html?searchResultPosition=7

 **Biden’s approval rating rises, helped by the vaccine distribution push.**\